martongyiran/i18n-scanner-example-old/README.md

-# i18n-scanner-example-old
+# React i18n-scanner with config old example

-i18n-scanner old example
+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules an i18next.